AST-LW-TV/maven/README.md

 mvn -P developmentPhase -Dtest=PageNavigatedTest test
 ```

-- to execute the production phase profile - runs in headless mode and in firefox
+- To execute the production phase profile - runs in headless mode and in firefox

 ```
 mvn -P productionPhase test